ashleyhindle/croft/README.md

-### MCP server designed specifically for Laravel developers
+### MCP server specifically for local Laravel development
-Artisan command helps your AI pair programmer work better.
+Artisan command provides tools to your MCP client to help your AI pair programmer work better.
+This is specifically designed to offer tools that are useful _locally_.
+Add more functionality with [croft.fyi »](https://croft.fyi) hosted servers

 <p align="center">
 <img src="croft-logo3.png" width=180 height=180/>